Nursing Perfection: River Valley Community...

 Does this mean that I should leave my cell phone on in class?

-Cell phone use is guided by policies and set by the individual instructor.
+No, Classroom cell phone use is guided by policies set by RVCC or set by the individual instructor.

 How much does RVCC Alerts cost?